• Skip to primary navigation

 • Add the heavy cream gradually, until the frosting loosens up and you get a silky smooth consistency.
 Don't beat for too long after adding cream or the frosting might curdle.
 Place the frosting into a piping bag with a piping tip.

-3-5 tablespoon heavy cream
+3-5 tablespoons heavy cream

 Assembly

-• Spread each cooled cupcake with a ½ tablespoon of nutella.
-Flip the cupcake upside down and press the nutella side into the chopped hazelnuts to coat lightly.
+• Spread each cooled cupcake with a ½ tablespoon of Nutella.
+Flip the cupcake upside down and press the Nutella side into the chopped hazelnuts to coat lightly.

-8 tablespoon nutella, ¾ cup toasted hazelnuts
+8 tablespoons Nutella spread, ¾ cup toasted hazelnuts

-8-16 ferrero rocher chocolates
+8-16 Ferrero Rocher chocolates

 Video